nus-cs2030s/2324-s2/docs/environments.md

 ## Java version

 Java is a language that continues to evolve.
 A new version is released every six months.
 For CS2030S, we will _only_ use Java 17, the most recent version with long-term support.
-Specifically, we use `openjdk 17 2021-09-14` on Ubuntu 20.04.5.
+Specifically, we use `openjdk 17.0.8.1 2023-08-24` on Ubuntu 20.04.5.

 ## PE Hosts

 The school has provided a list of computing servers for you to use, with all the required software for CS2030S installed.
 You can access them remotely via `ssh`, or Secure SHell.
-The hosts are named `pe111`, `pe112`, ..., `pe120`.  (_`pe` stands for "programming environment"_).
+The hosts are named `pe111`, `pe112`, ..., `pe120`.  (`pe` stands for "programming environment").
 We will refer to these servers generally as the _PE hosts._

 For this semester, the two servers `pe115` and `pe116` are not available.

 You can choose which of the eight hosts to use.
-You share the same home directory across all the hosts (_this home directory, however, is different from that of `stu1`_).
+You share the same home directory across all the hosts (this home directory, however, is different from that of `stu1`).
 If you notice that one host is crowded, you can use another host to spread out the load.

 While you can complete the programming assignments on your computers, the practical exams are done in a controlled environment using servers similar to the PE hosts.
-It is therefore advisable for you to familiarize yourself with accessing the PE servers via `ssh` and edit your program with either `vim` or `emacs` (_`vim` is recommended and supported_).
+It is therefore advisable for you to familiarize yourself with accessing the PE servers via `ssh` and edit your program with either `vim` or `emacs` (`vim` is recommended and supported).

 ## Accessing the PE Hosts